gabepo/MrTreest-Database-Project/README.md

 ## Queries

-(insert screenshot of query information table)

 ### Query 1: Total donations by program

-(Description)
+Query 1 shows how much each organization has donated to our nonprofit.
+It is not in any specific order (ex. largest to smallest) but has the companys name and amount that they have donated

 <img width="959" height="349" alt="Screenshot 2026-03-30 at 2 12 37 PM" src="https://github.com/user-attachments/assets/7012d7c7-5bd2-480c-acd7-a1ae22165abb" />

 This helps management evaluate which programs are most successful in attracting donations, allowing them to prioritize funding efforts and allocate resources more effectively.
+It also makes it easier to track donation goals, making it possible to set a goal for a company and if they hit it they can have a section of replanted trees names after them.

 ### Query 2: ...
 (description)